State Leadership Seminars

 • Work with others to identify a common purpose

-• Include others by seeking different perspectives
+• See the value in seeking out different perspectives

 • Work with others respectfully, even when they disagree